This is the 2nd of a 3-part blog on Intelligent Process Automation (IPA), written by our CEO Dr Steve Sheppard.

 As more and more automations go live the amount of time needed for optimisation, maintenance and support will continue to increase.
 This needs to be factored into the operating model and resourcing of the automation team.

 That’s it for this blog, I hope it was an interesting follow on to blog 1.
 Feedback always welcome.
-Blog 3 will cover the use of Artificial Intelligence in process automation which is a rapidly expanding opportunity to take automation further.
+Blog 3 covers the use of Artificial Intelligence in process automation which is a rapidly expanding opportunity to take automation further.

 If you want to understand more about any of the aspects covered by this blog or want to provide feedback please contact me via email@example.com.
 Please also subscribe below to our newsletter so that you can receive our latest news, blogs and articles direct to your inbox.
 Or alternatively follow us on LinkedIn.